 Emily strongly believes that children are able to make sense of the world around them through play.
 They learn and develop physically, socially, and emotionally.
 She is passionate about using play-based and strengths-based approaches to help children gain independence, develop self-confidence, and feel empowered.
 In her free time, Emily enjoys trying new foods and restaurants, taking long walks and hikes with her two dogs, and snowboarding.

 Jenna has been a practicing occupational therapist in New York City since 2018 with experience in schools, early intervention, and sensory based clinics.
 She has experience working with clientele ages 0-18 and with autism spectrum disorder, sensory processing disorder, executive functioning delays, global delays, and more.
 She graduated magna cum laude from Bay Path University in Massachusetts where she also received her Masters in Occupational Therapy.
 Jenna specializes in treatments related to sensory processing and handwriting support.
 She is certified in and utilizes Handwriting Without Tears K-5.
 Recently, she has begun to explore passions in reflex integration, executive functioning skills, and coaching.
 Jenna is certified in the following therapeutic approaches and techniques: MNRI Dynamic and Postural Reflex Pattern Integration Course, Therapeutic Listening, Trauma Informed Approach to Sensory Processing, and Zones of Regulation.
 She also has taken courses such as Learn Play Thrive by Megan Proctor, a child centered, strength based approach to treating children on the autism spectrum.
+Jenna is a trained SSP provider.
 Jenna is passionate about working with children with a variety of needs to support them as they continue to grow.
 She believes in a child-centered approach to ensure the child is engaged and motivated.
 When she is not treating clients, Jenna enjoys reading, baking, and spending time exploring the city.

 Alyssa is a pediatric occupational therapist that has been working in the field since 2013.
 She has experience working in a variety of different settings such as sensory gyms, preschools, private schools and in home therapy.
 She has worked with some of the most challenging kids at her previous job at Manhattan Star Academy.
 Her specialties include diagnoses such as ADD, ADHD, Autism Spectrum Disorders, Developmental Delays, Sensory Processing Disorders, Down Syndrome, genetic disorders and chromosomal abnormalities.
 She is trained in the Therapeutic Listening Program, Sensory Integration, Handwriting Without Tears, and Keyboarding Without Tears.
 She uses a wide variety of treatment modalities within sessions.
 Her approach to occupational therapy is looking at the child as a whole and determining their underlying difficulties.
 Using a multi- sensory approach, she individualizes therapy to meet each child’s needs.
 Alyssa empowers kids to reach their full potential and loves to make therapy fun and engaging!